Los Placeres: Osteology Analysis

 The exception is in M2, presents a much more marked wear, it is likely that this type of tooth abrasion was due to the individual using his teeth as a tool.

 According to the biological characteristics of the skull, jaws, long bones and tooth wear leads to conclude that these belong to a mature male adult of about 30 to 35 years of age.

 Associated with the previously described human remains is a right jaw branch piece which preserves its molar temporary M1 anatomical position (or milk) with much wear and the premolar Pm2 still in the alveolar orifice in the process of emergency.

-We is recorded a fragment of the left jaw that retains in anatomical position premolars Pm1 and Pm2 as deciduous teeth and is observed in the alveoli molar M1 permanent in emergency process.
-On the basis of these data it is inferred that the skeletal remains could correspond to an infant aged 10 to 12 years approximately.
+A fragment of the left jaw that retains in anatomical position premolars Pm1 and Pm2 as deciduous teeth and is observed in the alveoli molar M1 permanent in emergency process.
+On the basis of this data, it is inferred that the skeletal remains could correspond to an infant aged 10 to 12 years approximately.

 Pathology: Observed decay evidence in molars and tartar concentration in most teeth, did not observe any sort of disease in the long bones caused by pathological problems.

 URN 6: It is an oblong medium funerary urn with the following dimensions: diameter 43 cm, height 35, mouth measuring 25 cm.
 The urn was located south of urn number 1.

 On the West side of the urn, human remains were found possibly part of a femur oriented north–south, it is likely that this was a direct burial that was disturbed at the time of depositing the urn.

 Among the human remains are present remains of a skull, a temporary molar, and remains of the upper and lower limbs.
 The remains suggest that it is a child of about 7 to 9 years of age.
 Bone fragments have a poor conservation status.

 URNS 7 & 8: Correspond to a child and adult burials, were extracted and stolen, unknown destinations, information was supplied by the residents of the place.

 Funeral Burial 9 & 10: Corresponded to a large urn, similar to 5 and a primary funeral urn, the remains seemed to be an adult specimen; the skeletal remains were destroyed and trampled by Jorge Espinoza.
 This is considered as a vandalism act to the archaeological and cultural assets of the nation, these cases of destruction of predation should be disclosed to society.